Non-relativistic quantum theory consistent with principle of locality: Experimental check of the developed theory

-Now we will analyse experiments with electron matter waves diffraction by thin polycrystalline films \cite{sh10a}-\cite{sh12}.
-The authors used Hull-Debye-Sherrer method initially developed for X-rays diffraction analyses of thin polycrystalline films.
-They sent an approximately homogeneous beam of accelerated electrons through a very thin polycrystalline film at normal incidence and studied a diffraction pattern registered by a photographic plate located on some distance from the film.
+Now we will analyze experiments with electron matter waves diffraction by thin poly-crystalline films \cite{sh10a}-\cite{sh12} done by G.P.
+Thomson and his colleagues.
+The authors used Hull-Debye-Sherrer method initially developed for X-rays diffraction analyses of thin poly-crystalline films.
+They sent an approximately homogeneous beam of accelerated electrons through a very thin poly-crystalline film at normal incidence and studied a diffraction pattern registered by a photographic plate located at some distance from the film.
 The pattern is a family of concentric rings with diameters $D_\mu=a_\mu/k$, where $\mu=1,2,3,...$ is a number of the ring starting from the smallest $D_\mu$; $a_\mu$ denotes a coefficient, depending on material of the film, number $\mu$ of the diffraction ring and distance from the film to the photographic plate; while $k$ is wave number of electron matter wave.
-Therefore there is $a_\mu=D_\mu k$, and for the same polycrystalline film, the same distance from the film to photographic plate, and the same $\mu$, the product $D_\mu k$ does not depend on electric potential difference $U$ accelerating electrons and therefore affecting $k$.
-Authors of cited works \cite{sh10a}-\cite{sh12} found experimentally that the product $D_\mu k$ does not vary significantly if $k$ is calculated using DeBroglie's formula.
-From this they concluded that classical quantum mechanics is correct, but we will show that our theory more accurately agrees with their experimental data.
+Therefore there is $a_\mu=D_\mu k$, and for the same poly-crystalline film, the same distance from the film to the photographic plate, and the same $\mu$, the product $D_\mu k$ does not depend on electron accelerating voltage $V$ affecting $k$.
+Authors of cited works \cite{sh10a}-\cite{sh12} found experimentally that the product $D_\mu k$ does not vary significantly if $k$ is calculated using classical DeBroglie's formula.
+They concluded that classical quantum mechanics is correct, but we will show that our theory better agrees with their experimental data.